Bixilon/Minosoft/ReadMe.md

 (This is not a classical clone of minecraft, it completely re implements it!)
 (This software is not affiliated with Mojang AB, the original developer of Minecraft)

+New: There is an minimal education edition available, just check out the `education` branch.

 <h2>Notice: I am *not* responsible for anti cheat banned accounts, this project ~~is heavily in development~~!</h2>

 This project is not actively developed anymore.
 This is due to time reasons and newer minecraft updates are getting larger and larger and I honestly can't keep up.